jimhigson/oboe.js/writing/main/5_Implementation.md

 Styles of Programming
 ---------------------

-In terms of code style Oboe is mixed paradigm with components written in a mix of procedural, functional and object-oriented programming styles.
+Oboe does not follow any single programming paradigm and is made of components written in a mix of procedural, functional and object-oriented programming styles.
 Classical object orientation is used only so far as the library exposes an Object-oriented public API.
 Although Javascript supports them, classes and constructors are not used, nor is there any inheritance or notable polymorphism.
-Higher-level functions are used throughout, with techniques from functional programming such as partial completion and functional composition.
-Most functions are short, with many being used together to build the required behaviours.
+Most functions are short and techniques from functional programming such as partial completion and functional composition are used to join them together into larger behaviours.

-Closures are used as the primary means of data storage and hiding.
-Most of the entities painted in figure \ref{overallDesign} do not a Javascript object on instantiation, they are constructed as a set of event handlers with access to shared values from a common closure.
+Closures form the primary means of data storage and hiding.
+Most entities do not give a
+Javascript object on instantiation, they are constructed as a set of event handlers with access to shared values from a common closure.
 As inner-functions of the same containing function, the handlers share